hailey937/Javascript2019/README.txt

     getElementById() => Access a specific HTML item by ID innerHTML => Access the text between two like tags

-- parseInt: turns strings into integers
+- parseInt: turns strings into integers/numbers